8 Countries Near Turkey and the reasons you must visit

 One of my favorite kebabs was birthed here: the Adana kebab.
 I bet you were expecting a more exciting name…but no.

-This kebab is spicier than other ones and is a ground meat placed around a flat skewer.
+This kebab is spicier than other ones and is a lump of ground meat placed around a flat skewer.
 It is absolutely delicious and you should definitely try it.

 It also offers a variety of outdoor activities like hiking and rafting.